Roosevelt Zanders

-Roosevelt Smith Zanders (1912–1995) was the owner of New York City limousine service Zanders Auto Rental Service.
+Roosevelt Smith Zanders (1912–1995) was an American chauffeur and businessperson.
+He was the owner of New York City limousine service Zanders Auto Rental Service.
 Starting out with a US$3000 Cadillac, his fleet grew to sixteen cars, including three Rolls-Royces.
 After establishing the company in Harlem in 1946, he kept the offices and garage in the same neighborhood, even as his client roster began to represent the elite of Fifth Avenue.